 SICO is committed to upholding the highest standards of corporate governance.
 This entails complying with regulatory requirements, protecting the rights and interests of all stakeholders, enhancing shareholder value, and achieving organizational efficiency.
 The Bank has Board-approved policies for risk management, compliance and internal controls, in accordance with the latest rules and guidelines from the Central Bank of Bahrain (CBB).

-SICO’s Corporate Governance framework comprises Board and Committee Charters; Code of Business Conduct; operational policies and procedures; internal controls and risk management systems; compliance procedures; delegated authority limits (DAL); internal and external audit; effective communications and transparent disclosure; and measurement and accountability.
+SICO’s corporate governance framework comprises the Board and the Board Committees, the Management reporting structure and the Management Committees, the Control functions such as Risk Management, Compliance, AML and Internal Audit, the Corporate Governance policy; Board and Committee Charters; Code of Business Conduct; operational policies and procedures; internal controls and risk management systems; compliance procedures; external audit; effective communications and transparent disclosure; and measurement and accountability.

 Corporate Governance Principles

-The Bank will follow the corporate governance principles as issued by the Ministry of Industry and Commerce in the Corporate Governance Code and the CBB as per the High Level Controls (HC) Module of the Rulebook.
+The Bank will follow the corporate governance principles as issued by the Ministry of Industry, Commerce and Tourism in the Corporate Governance Code and the CBB as per the High-Level Controls (HC) Module of the Rulebook.
 The principles are as follows:

 - The Bank shall be headed by an effective, collegial and informed Board.

-- The approved persons (as defined in CBB High Level Control module) must have full loyalty to the Bank.
+- The approved persons (as defined in CBB Licensing Requirements module) must have full loyalty to the Bank.

 - The Board must have rigorous controls for financial audit and reporting, internal control, and compliance with law.